 At DBS, we capture our vision for our relationship with shareholders, customers, employees, regulators and the society at large under a simple agenda: “Making Banking Joyful”.
-This singular purpose is the rudder of DBS, and integral components are formalised in our balanced scorecard.
+This singular purpose is the rudder of DBS, and integral components are formalized in our balanced scorecard.

 Even in its nascent stage of development, we saw the value in integrated reporting and how this resonates with the integrated thinking behind our balanced scorecard approach.
 We therefore decided to adopt integrated reporting as a tool to effectively convey how we create and distribute long term value while considering our impact on society and the environment.